Samsung launches Bixby Marketplace in the U.S. and South Korea

 These capsules are categorized by type, such as “travel and transportation,” “food and drink,” “sports,” “shopping,” and “productivity,” and many well-known apps are featured at launch, including from Spotify, Uber, Google Maps, Yelp, and YouTube.

 Though users can browse the marketplace for capsules manually, they can also search verbally using natural language instructions.
-In an interview with VentureBeat last month, Bixby chief Adam Cheyer gave a glimpse into some of the functionality the new marketplace will offer — for example, if a user asks Bixby to “get me a ride to San Francisco” when they don’t have any ride-sharing services enabled, Bixby may respond by suggesting several providers (such as Uber).
+In an interview with VentureBeat last month, Bixby chief Adam Cheyer offered a glimpse into some of the new marketplace’s funtionality.
+If a user asks Bixby to “get me a ride to San Francisco” when they don’t have any ride-sharing services enabled, for example, Bixby may respond by suggesting several providers (such as Uber).
 “You’ll then be prompted to try [the different options] and decide whether you like one brand, another brand, or both,” Cheyer said.
 “If you enable more than one, Bixby will ask which you’d like to use by default.”

 Users can add capsules with a tap, and — as with traditional app stores — the Bixby Marketplace supports ratings and reviews to help surface the best, or most popular, capsules.

-At launch, the marketplace won’t feature “premium capsules,” which is what Samsung refers to as paid or subscription apps — but that will be coming further down the line.
-However, it will support transactional capsules, where services such as 1-800-Flowers can send flowers to someone upon request and charge the order to the user’s usual card.
+At launch, the marketplace won’t feature “premium capsules,” which is how Samsung refers to paid or subscription apps — but that will be coming further down the line.
+However, it will support transactional capsules, such as a service like 1-800-Flowers sending flowers to someone on request and charging the order to the user’s card.

 Today’s launch is just phase one of the Bixby Marketplace — the company said it has “more exciting updates” planned for its Samsung Developer Conference later this year.
-Hopefully, it will be soon share when capsules will be available to consumers in other markets.
+Hopefully, it will be ready to share more about when capsules will be available to consumers in other markets.